matthewwareing/Boris-Bikes/2_user_story_to_model.md

 Rspec throws the same error (NameError: uninitialized constant) but from a different place; ./spec/DockingStation_spec.rb:3, rather than irb:1.

 **challenge 7**: Calling release_bike on a new DockingStation object throws a NoMethodError, because we have not yet created the release_bike method.

+**challenge 8**: We created the release_bike station for the docking station class and rephrased the test using one-liner syntax.